MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Usercube.md

    ![Usercube Server.](media/usercube/usercube-server.png)

 4. Enter the client credentials.
-The *Client Id* must be built from the *Identifier* of an *OpenIdClient* element defined in the configuration of your Usercube instance.
+The *Client Id* must be built from the *Identifier* of an *OpenIdClient* element.
+This element is defined in the configuration of your Usercube instance.
 To this identifier, you must concatenate the `@` character and the domain name of the Usercube instance.

    ![Client credentials.](media/usercube/usercube-client-credentials.png)